Bestselling Authors, Top Editors and Literary Agents

 Jennifer March Soloway

 JENNIFER MARCH SOLOWAY represents both kidlit and adult authors.
 She loves working with writers and illustrators, and nothing gives her greater joy than to help an author elevate their story.
-She enjoys all genres and kidlit categories, from laugh-out-loud picture books to young adult.
+She enjoys all genres and kidlit categories, from laugh-out-loud picture books to young adult, but her specialty is novels.
 She is always hoping to find an action-packed thriller or a mystery full of unexpected twists, and she especially loves psychological horror that blurs the lines between the real and the imagined.
 Throw in a dash of (bad) romance, and she’s hooked!
 But as much as she loves a good thriller, her favorite novels focus on family, relationships, sexuality, mental health, or addiction.
 Regardless of genre, she is most drawn to emotionally compelling voices and fresh perspectives.

 Saritza Hernández